Koustubh2111/data-engineering_zoomcamp-follow/ingesting-data-postgres/readme.md

 Home: http://pgcli.com
 hotel_bookings>
 ```

+4. Hotel bookings dataset was downloaded from [kaggle](https://www.kaggle.com/datasets/mathsian/hotel-bookings/data).
+The downloaded dataset in the [local machine](./hotel-bookings-data/) was mounted to the postgres container volume.
+The data was ingested to the "hotel_bookings_data" table in the connected postgres database in chunks - [code](data_ingestion.py).

-### Docker-compose file is unrelated to the data ingestion test.
+[^1]: Docker-compose file is unrelated to the data ingestion test.
 It will be used further along in the course.